yochannah/carpentries.org/_posts/2020/04/2020-04-20-coderefinery-first-online-workshop.md

 - To keep a high quality of the workshop each group should have one helper/instructor.
 But this places limits on scalability - we cannot have too many participants and must maintain a 1:5 helper:participant ratio.
 - Helpers were important for our breakout room systems to work.
-They don't have to be the absolute experts: primary instructors can rotate between breakout rooms and help with hard questions, also having typically more experience with the material and exercise goals.
+They do not have to be the absolute experts: primary instructors can rotate between breakout rooms and help with hard questions, also having typically more experience with the material and exercise goals.